-- (a) An alcoholic beverage, including, but not limited to, an infusion of cannabis or cannabinoids derived from industrial hemp into an alcoholic beverage. - (b) An Any inhalable cannabis product derived in whole or in part from industrial hemp, including, but not limited to, hemp flower, hemp prerolls, hemp vaping cartridges, liquids, or prefilled devices, hemp shatter, wax, budder, or other hemp derived concentrates that can be used for inhalation. - (c) A synthetic cannabis product.
-A product containing any synthetic cannabinoids.
+(a) An alcoholic beverage that contains cannabinoids, including, but not limited to, an infusion of cannabis or cannabinoids derived from industrial hemp into an alcoholic beverage. (b) An Any inhalable cannabis product containing cannabinoids derived from industrial hemp, including, but not limited to, hemp flower, hemp prerolls, hemp vaping cartridges, liquids, or prefilled devices, hemp shatter, wax, budder, or other hemp derived concentrates that can be used for inhalation.

+(c) A product containing synthetic cannabinoids.